Case study · Sovereign tier

 Allocation cartography for the health-financing line item.
 The principal is a Ministry of Finance audience; the analysis is the sovereign analysing itself.

-• Sovereign Mirror
+• Sovereign Intelligence Decision Protocol

-Sovereign Mirror — Ghana Stabilisation Fund
+Sovereign Intelligence Decision Protocol — Ghana Stabilisation Fund

 Open in new tab ↗